-I thought that I’d try to explain what goes on in our starter, since there seems to be some vagueness in understanding.
+I thought that I’d try to explain what goes on in our starter since there seems to be some vagueness in understanding.

 The Bosch starter on the /5 has three main functioning parts: a motor, a gear engaging system, and a high current electrical contactor.

-The motor is what spins around and, eventually, causes the engine to turn over, so that the engine starts up.
+The motor is what spins around and, eventually, causes the engine to turn over so that the engine starts up.
 It’s a high current DC electric motor.
 The primary failure modes (at least, the ones that occur to me) are (1) dirt and grime; (2) worn brushes; (3) worn/dirty commutators; and (4) bad/worn bushings (it has bushings, not bearings).
 This is standard stuff for DC electric motors.

-The gear engaging system has an electric solenoid (an electrical linear actuator), a gear assembly that slides on the motor axle to engage and disengage the gear with the flywheel ring gear, and a lever assembly to connect the solenoid to gear assembly.
+The gear engaging system has an electric solenoid (an electrical linear actuator), a gear assembly that slides on the motor axle to engage and disengage the gear with the flywheel ring gear, and a lever assembly to connect the solenoid to the gear assembly.
 [The following is speculation, but I think it’s right] The gear assembly has an override clutch, which permits it to spin on the shaft after the engine catches, but before the starter is disengaged.
-The clutch assembly, like the rest of the mechanical portion of the starter, can get gooped up with dirt, grime, etc., and will be improved if cleaned and lubed.
+The clutch assembly, like the rest of the mechanical portion of the starter, can get jammed up with dirt, grime, etc., and will be improved if cleaned and lubed.
 [Speculation mode off] Some folks may refer to the gear engaging system as a “Bendix”, which probably sends the folks at the Bendix Company up the wall.

 The solenoid has two functions.
 The mechanical function is to force the gear assembly into the flywheel ring gear, and then to permit the gear to disengage after the engine starts.
 The solenoid is just a big electromagnet.
 When you energize the coil, it pulls an iron core down (towards the front of the motorcycle, when the starter is mounted).
 The iron core is connected to a lever that forces the gear rearward, and into the ring gear.
 When electricity is stopped, a spring pulls everything back into place.
 The little spade lug on the starter is the electrical connection to the solenoid coil.
 (I assume the other side is grounded.)
 So, when you jumper that space to the +12V battery terminal, the solenoid engages.

 But when the solenoid powers up, it performs its second, “electrical” function.
-At the bottom (front, when installed) end of the solenoid is a hunkering big electrical contactor.
+At the bottom, (front, when installed) end of the solenoid is a hunkering big electrical contactor.
 So it’s also a relay (or electrically powered switch, if you are unfamiliar with the term).
 The contactor/relay/switch makes a connection between the big battery cable that supplies +12V at massive amps to the starter to the “other” stud on the solenoid that also has a 13 mm nut on it.
 That second stud has a big wire on it, that runs to the starter motor.
 So another way of looking at the contactor/relay/switch is as the switch that turns on the electricity to the starter motor, to make the motor spin.

 The “rest” of the “starter circuit” is just switches, relays, wires, and connections to get 12V to the starter.
-Those components are, of course, subject to all the problems 40+ year old switches, relays, wires, and connections suffer.
+Those components are, of course, subject to all the problems 40+-year-old switches, relays, wires, and connections suffer.

 So – to diagnose a faulty starter (“not” a bad battery, or a bad switch/relay/wire elsewhere in the starter circuit), take off the starter cover, so that you have access to the starter itself.
 I’ve found that the cover comes off to the “right” much easier than to the left.
 I only have to remove the fuel tank and fiddle with the choke and throttle cable to the right carb a bit – everything else can stay in place.
 But my toaster may be strange.